kamilest/cst-ii-bioinformatics/docs/sequencing.md

 ### Complexity
 Time: $O(|E|)$ for $E$ edges if the implementation is efficient.

+### Problems
+With the above methods, we can arrive at multiple Eulerian paths, and some of them may not correspond to the k-mer composition of the genome.
+We may attempt to arrive at a unique reconstruction of the genome by increasing the read length.
+However, this is not always possible due to limitations of the sequencing machine.
+A more elegant method is to solve the sequencing problem on a de Bruijn graph constructed from paired k-mers (Below).

 ## Read-pair assembly
 A *paired $k$-mer* is a pair of $k$-mers at a *fixed* distance $d$ apart in the genome.